alexandr7035/AffinidiID/README.md

 - [Room](https://developer.android.com/jetpack/androidx/releases/room) for credentials caching.
 - [Timber](https://github.com/JakeWharton/timber) for logging.
 - [CircleImageView](https://github.com/hdodenhof/CircleImageView) for rounded images, [Coil](https://github.com/coil-kt/coil) to load SVG images into ImageView.
+- Unit tests (junit4)

+### Used APIs
+In this application the [Affinidi APIs](https://build.affinidi.com/docs/api) are used to create Affinidi user account and interact with the wallet.

+Also [DiceBear Avatars API](https://avatars.dicebear.com/) is used to generate unique avatars depending on the user's DID.

 ### Schemas
 <p align="left">
 <img src="doc/vc_models_schema.webp" width="100%"/>
 </p>